betula/node-shared/README.md

 ## Isolate Dependency Injection context

-If you want more then one instance of your application with different configuration on with different overrides of dependencies, you can use `isolate`.
-It works using async context for separate of Dependency Injection scopes.
-Node.JS async hook will created only after first call of `isolate`.
+If you want more then one instance of your application with different configuration or with different overrides of dependencies, you can use `isolate`.
+It works using async context for separate Dependency Injection scopes.
+Node.JS async hook will created only once after first call of `isolate`.

 ```typescript
 import { isolate, provide } from "node-provide";